2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 And much more…

-We should never attribute how someone SHOULD feel when they believe , we should base our faith on what His Word states.
+We should never attribute how someone SHOULD feel when they believe , we should base our faith instead on what His Word states.
 It is written, that IF we have believed God’s testimony of His Son, we HAVE eternal life.
-Much better to look to the examples of preaching the gospel in the Bible.
+So much safer to look to the examples of preaching the gospel in the Bible.

 Confess your belief in public